pwnedkeys/pwnedkeys-site/faq.md

 * **What kinds of keys does pwnedkeys store?**

-  The pwnedkeys database keeps records of 2048 bit and larger RSA keys, as well as elliptic-curve keys on the P-256, P-384, and P-521 curves.
+  The pwnedkeys database keeps records of 1024 bit and larger RSA keys, as well as elliptic-curve keys on the P-256, P-384, and P-521 curves.
 Support for curve25519 and curve448 keys are planned.
+Other key types may be added, subject to demand and availability of the relevant standards.

-  DSA keys, and RSA keys smaller than 2048 bits, are not kept, as these keys are generally considered of limited security, and in general should not be used at all, whether they are known to be compromised or not.
+  DSA keys, and RSA keys smaller than 1024 bits, are not kept, as these keys are generally considered of limited security, and in general should not be used at all, whether they are known to be compromised or not.